* U.S. gasoline soars; U.S. crude futures fall

 "The disappointment from (U.S. Federal Reserve Chair Janet) Yellen at Jackson Hole on Friday has carried over to trading this week," said Kathy Lien, managing director at BK Asset Management in New York.

-Yellen did not address monetary policy at the summit of central bankers in Wyoming.
-The impact of Harvey was also weighing slightly on the greenback, she added.
+Yellen did not address monetary policy at a summit of central bankers in Wyoming.
+The impact of Harvey was also weighing slightly on the greenback, Lien added.

 U.S. benchmark Treasury yields fell to two-month lows after strong demand for a five-year note auction and as market participants waited on U.S. economic data that will culminate on Friday with the August employment report.